 Bays Of Our World @ Museum of Tomorrow

-Bringing awareness to sustainability, the Museum of Tomorrow launched the permanent exhibition “Bays Of Our World”, with interactive experiences created by SuperUber, about 5 different bays around the world.
+Bringing awareness to sustainability, the Museum of Tomorrow launched the permanent exhibition “Bays Of Our World”, with interactive experiences created by SuperUber in collaboration with the Museum, about 5 different bays around the world.

-In addition to the Guanabara Bay, visitors navigate through four other bays – the Chesapeake Bay in the United States, the Jakarta Bay in Indonesia, the Tokyo Bay in Japan, and the Bay of Sydney in Australia.
-The exhibition is divided into the characteristics, the occupation timeline, animals and plants, as well as the challenges and solutions for each bay, such as de-pollution projects.
+Visitors also navigate through the Chesapeake Bay in the US, the Jakarta Bay in Indonesia, the Tokyo Bay in Japan, and the Bay of Sydney in Australia — learning their characteristics, challenges, and solutions, such as de-pollution projects.
 In “Scenarios for Tomorrow”, visitors make choices to help clean up each of the five bays.